smallhadroncollider/taskell/roadmap.md

 - Avoid having to normalise the state?
 - Use Reader monad to pass around config
 - Rename Persistence to IO.Taskell
+- Use Template Haskell to import in config file templates

 ## Bugs